 As a sideman, Matt has appeared on guitarist Norman Johnson’s album “Get It While You Can” (2011), jazz violinist Jason Anick’s album “Tipping Point” (2012), and recorded several songs with vocal legend Jon Hendricks for “Holiday Wishes II: River of Stars” (2013).
 Also in 2013, he recorded a solo piano album titled “Stride-Bop” that sought to fuse the Harlem stride tradition with bebop and hardbop language.
 “Jazz’s rich heritage has been such an inspiration to me, and I hope that my combination of stride, swing, bebop and blues elements in these arrangements and compositions will honor it.”
 In 2015, Matt and his wife vocalist Atla DeChamplain released their first collaboration together titled “Pause.”
 The album features a guest appearance by Hendricks.

-Currently Matt holds faculty positions at the Hartt School (University of Hartford), the Greater Hartford Academy of the Arts and leads the big band at Glastonbury High School.
-He has also taught at the Artist’s Collective, the Litchfield Jazz Camp and New Hampshire’s Jazz All State.
+Currently Matt holds faculty positions at the Hartt School (University of Hartford, Jackie McLean Institute of Jazz).
+He has also taught at the Greater Hartford Academy of the Arts, led the big band at Glastonbury High School and taught at the Artist’s Collective, the Litchfield Jazz Camp and New Hampshire’s Jazz All State.